S-Mohammad-Hashemi/PPPL/README.md

 This repository contains the code to train a model with the Proportional Progressive Pseudo Labeling (PPPL) technique as described in our paper.

-The CICIDS2017 dataset we used here is built from the pcap files provided at https://www.unb.ca/cic/datasets/ids-2017.html.
 Before running the code for CICIDS2017, the dataset should be first extracted.
 ```
 ./extract_packet_data.sh
 ```

-For more details about how to run the code for each dataset please look at its own README file.
+For more details about the code for each dataset please look at its own README file.

 ## Paper